 So you will never miss out on an important trade…

-4. The ultimate cheat sheet you’re craving for!
+4. The chart patterns cheat sheet you’re craving for!

 Also, as you may have seen, the triangle forms (symmetrical, ascending, and descending) are not included in this cheat sheet.